exercism/cpp/concepts/strings/about.md

 # About

-TODO: add information on strings concept
+TODO: add content from introduction.md, when finished.